jfhbrook/susitna/adrs/012-execution-domain-model.md

 - **Lines**: A command group combined with a preceding line number.
 Lines are currently contained on a single source line, though that may not be true in the future if newlines can be escaped (like Bash).

+**TODO:** Instructions are actually made up of op codes *and* arguments.
+These arguments can, for example, be addresses of constants or variables, or jump locations.
+Therefore, op codes *themselves* are only *part* of an instruction.
+**This means we can not simply rename instructions to codes!**

+Can we refer to them as "source instructions" and "bytecode instructions"?

 - **Instructions**: *op codes* which, when encountered by the runtime, cause some effect to occur.
 - **Op codes**: Integer values which constitute *instructions* in the context